wilsonzlin/ooml/README.md

 Let's create a to-do list app.
 No long instructions, just quickly scan through the single and only HTML file needed, and then try out the subsequent JS example code in your browser ([view it live in your browser](https://wilsonl.in/ooml/examples/to-do-list-1.html)):

-Note that this page **doesn't render anything initially**; the point is to demonstrate the syntax and API.

 ```html
 <!DOCTYPE html>
 <html>